eficode/robotframework-oxygen/DEVGUIDE.md

 The test should execute for about 60 seconds.
 After this you can see the statistics of the performance tests in `log.html` and `report.html`.

-If the test case fails, you can set variable `check_return_code` to "True" in order to get more specific logging:
+If the test case fails, check first that Oxygen's `config.yml` is correctly configured from the previous section.
+You can set variable `check_return_code` to "True" in order to get more specific logging:

 ```
 *** Test Cases ***